 The Carriage of Dangerous Goods and Use of Transportable Pressure Equipment Regulations (CDG) and the European agreement “Accord européen relatif au transport international des marchandises dangereuses par route” (ADR) together regulate the carriage of dangerous goods by road.

-The ADR Vocational Training Certificate (VTC) is a legal requirement for drivers of vehicles transporting dangerous goods nationally and internationally.
+The ADR Driver Training Certificate (DTC) is a legal requirement for drivers of vehicles transporting dangerous goods nationally and internationally.

 Our Initial and refresher courses are fully Department for Transport (DfT) approved and accredited with SQA and JAUPT which can count up to 21 hours driver CPC (Driver CPC modules 8, 9 and 10).

 The Independent Training Standards Scheme and Register